whatyouhide/whatyouhide.github.io/content/posts/2015-12-05-using-c-from-elixir-with-nifs/index.md

 Mix provides a feature called [Mix compilers][mix-compilers-0].
 Each Mix project can specify a list of compilers to run when the project is compiled.
 A new Mix compiler the perfect place to automate the compilation of our C source code.
 For the scope of this section, let's say we're building a `:my_nifs` Elixir application that will use NIFs from the `my_nifs.c` C source file.

-First, let's create a `Makefile` to compile the C source (as we would probably do anyways).
+First, let's create a `Makefile` to compile the C source (as we would probably do anyway).

 ```make
 ERL_INCLUDE_PATH=$(...)